-The purpose of this course is to assist transfer students in making a smooth transition to Trident University International.
+The purpose of this course is to assist transfer students in making a smooth transition to undergraduate study at Trident.
 Various subject areas will be covered to help students take full advantage of Trident's information technology and academic resources.
 Students will complete self-assessments and engage in academic planning, learn about leadership and the importance of understanding diverse perspectives, enhance critical thinking skills, improve research and information literacy skills, and engage in advanced career exploration.